rdhr/CALiPPSO.jl/docs/src/basic_usage.md

 ## The main function: `produce_jammed_configuration`

 We tried to make this package as easy to use as possible and, indeed, it consists of *a single* main function: [`produce_jammed_configuration`](@ref).
 (But before using it, be sure to have installed all the [dependencies](@ref Dependencies).)
-This function is defined in the `CALiPPSO` module, contained in the `iLP-for-jamming.jl` file.
+This function is defined in the `CALiPPSO` module, contained in the `CALiPPSO.jl` file.
 This means that this file should be loaded (through the `include` function) in any script making use of such function.
 In other words, to include `produce_jammed_configuration` in your scope or Julia script, you need to add the following lines to your script, REPL, Jupyter Notebook, etc.:

 ```julia
 include("src/CALiPPSO.jl")